KRITI1997/kriti1997.github.com/README.md

 ### Image Blending using Laplacian Pyramid (Image Processing)

-- Programmed gaussian and laplacian pyramid for image blending based on a binary mask provided by the user through a GUI created for selecting a ROI on image using roipoly library in python.
-- Tuned the parameters of gaussian kernel for smooth blending between two images.
+Programmed gaussian and laplacian pyramid for image blending based on a binary mask provided by the user through a GUI created for selecting a ROI on image using roipoly library in python.Tuned the parameters of gaussian kernel for smooth blending between two images.
 ![Blending results](/assets/img/gaussian_blending.png)